trilitech/tezos-developer-docs/src/pages/tezos-blockchain-overview/skeleton_template.md

 ## First Main Section - Topic 1

 The first main section.
-It's heading has two ##
+Its heading has two ##

 Some dummy text and code block: Now we can go ahead and create a folder somewhere on our local drive with the name of the project.
 Let's call it `example-smart-contract`.